loighic/forallx-msu/README.md

 # forallx-msu
 This is the Mississippi State version of forallx.

 This textbook covers truth functional propositional logic only.
-The rules of derivation are similar to those in Allen and Hand’s Logic Primer.
-Proofs are constructed using Fitch notation, not the Lemmon-style system used by Allen and Hand.
+Proofs are constructed using Fitch notation.

+A paperback version of the textbook is available <a href="https://www.lulu.com/en/us/shop/gregory-johnson/forallx/paperback/product-4emmmj.html?page=1&pageSize=4">here</a>.